Skip to content

 πŸ”ΉThe published status is a required boolean.

-πŸ”ΉThe scheduled publish time is optional, but when provided, it must be a valid ISO 8601 date-time string.
+πŸ”ΉThe scheduled publish time is optional, but when provided, it must be valid.

-Notice how we use TRefine to add validation constraints to specific fields.
+Notice how TRefine is used to add validation constraints to specific fields.

 The minLength and maxLength constraints ensure titles aren't empty or excessively long.